 Another Listen4Good lesson that applies directly to donor communication: every word matters.
 In one project I coordinated, a healthcare organization learned that many patients didn’t understand terms like “quarantine” and “isolation.”
 They switched to “stay at home” and “stay in a separate room from other family members,” and comprehension improved immediately.

+Now look at common donor language like “those in need” or “your generosity makes a difference.”
 What do any of those phrases actually mean?
 If you’ve been working in nonprofits for years, you might not even notice how vague they sound.
 But to a donor, especially a first-time donor, they’re empty.
 They could apply to literally any organization doing any kind of work.

 Making the Gap Visible

 In my work as a LEGO® Serious Play® facilitator, I help leadership teams visualize processes that are usually discussed in the abstract.
-When I ask teams to build their donor stewardship journey using LEGO bricks, here’s what usually shows up: A minifigure (the donor), followed by some LEGO money representing the donation, a brick for the receipt, then a long empty space, and finally a brick representing the annual appeal letter months later.
+When I ask teams to build their donor stewardship journey using LEGO bricks, here’s what usually shows up: a minifigure (the donor), followed by some LEGO money representing the donation, a brick for the receipt, then a long empty space, and finally a brick representing the annual appeal letter months later.

 Once leaders see that gap physically built in front of them, they can’t unsee it.
-The model makes the silence obvious.
+The model makes the silence obvious, and it can also reveal friction points like bottlenecks, unclear ownership, outdated templates, untracked timelines, and mismatched assumptions between board and staff.

 The Challenge: Walk Your Own Donor Journey